TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 By submitting User Content, you represent and warrant to Wayfair that: (i) your User Content does not violate any copyright, trademark, trade secret, patent or other intellectual property right, any right of privacy or publicity of any third party or any applicable law, rule or regulation, (ii) you own or have the legal right to use and authorize Wayfair to use your User Content, including written consent to use of any product or the name, voice, likeness or any other applicable personal rights of each identifiable person featured or referenced in your User Content and (iii) your User Content does not violate Wayfair's _Acceptable Use Policy_ set forth below.

 As between you and Wayfair, you will retain all of your ownership rights in and to your User Content.
-By submitting User Content to Wayfair, you hereby grant to Wayfair a perpetual, worldwide, non-exclusive, irrevocable, royalty-free, sublicensable (through multiple tiers) and transferable right and license to use, reproduce, distribute, edit, modify, translate, reformat, prepare derivative works based upon, display publicly, perform publicly and otherwise exploit (including but not limited to over the Internet, broadcast television or any other uses or media) your User Content, in whole or in part, including future rights that Wayfair (or its successor) may otherwise become entitled to that do not yet exist, as well as new uses, media, means and forms of exploitation throughout the universe exploiting current or future technology yet to be developed to the maximum extent permitted by applicable law.
+By submitting User Content to Wayfair, you hereby grant to Wayfair a perpetual, worldwide, non-exclusive, irrevocable, royalty-free, sublicensable (through multiple tiers) and transferable right and license to use, reproduce, distribute, edit, modify, translate, reformat, prepare derivative works based upon, display publicly, perform publicly and otherwise exploit (including but not limited to over the Internet, broadcast television or any other uses or media) your User Content, in whole or in part, including future rights that Wayfair (or its successor) may otherwise become entitled to that do not yet exist, as well as new uses, media, means and forms of exploitation throughout the universe exploiting current or future technology yet to be developed.
 You also hereby grant each user of the Sites a non-exclusive license to access your User Content through the Sites and to use, access, watch, reproduce, distribute, transmit, forward, display and perform such User Content in whole or in part, to the extent permitted by the Sites under these Terms of Use.

 Wayfair does not endorse any User Content or any opinion, recommendation, or advice expressed therein.
-Wayfair reserves the right but is not obligated to monitor User Content or other content sent to or through the Sites. **Wayfair has the right to refuse, remove or delete any User Content and/or to terminate any user's access to the Sites if Wayfair determines, in its sole and absolute discretion, that such User Content or user violates or has violated these Terms of Use.** Wayfair takes no responsibility for and expressly disclaims any and all liability in connection with User Content.
+Wayfair reserves the right but is not obligated to monitor User Content or other content sent to or through the Sites. **Wayfair has the right to refuse, remove or delete any User Content and/or to terminate any user's access to the Sites if Wayfair determines, in its sole and absolute discretion, that such User Content or user violates or has violated these Terms of Use.** Wayfair takes no responsibility for User Content.

 Acceptable Use Policy